astrcrai/prospero-docs/docs/source/specifications.rst

 Prospero-II, commissioned in 2025, is based on HPE Cray XD2000 shared infrastructure chassis, each of which hosts four HPE Cray XD225 compute nodes.

+As of Q3/2025, Prospero comprises over 5000 compute cores and provides approximately 45 million core hours per year to the LJMU research community.

 =====
 Prospero-II
 =====